-The FNU must have complete student evaluations in order to complete our institutional effectiveness plan.
+FNU must have complete student evaluations in order to complete our institutional effectiveness plan.
 In order to collect evaluation data the following policies apply:

 - Students must complete all course evaluations as the last assignment in each course.
 Failure to complete the evaluation will result in an Incomplete (I) grade.
-The student needs to notify their instructor once they have completed the evaluation so the instructor can change the grade. - Students may start the Clinical Practicum after completing all Clinical Bound evaluations. - Students will receive a score report with their comprehensive exam results once they complete the Exit Survey.
+The student needs to notify their instructor once they have completed the evaluation so the instructor can change the grade. - Students may start the Clinical Practicum after completing all Clinical Bound evaluations.